imf4ll/ytdownloader/README.md

 **SOMETIMES 720p AND 360p DON'T NEED POS-PROCESSING**

-Changelog 0.2:
+Changelog 0.3:
-- Now you can download videos or musics of any playlist;
-- Now downloaded files goes to 'Downloads' folder (Windows/Linux);
+- Now downloads in 4K and 60 FPS are available;
-- Some corrections in code.
+- Some corrections in the code.

 Dependencies:
 - Python 3